Region Overview

 Regional Commissioners: 47

-The Forth Region is a combination of the current Stirling, Falkirk and Clackmannanshire Councils, plus a very small portion of West Dunbartonshire around Gartocharn.
-That makes the overall region an almost exact recreation of the 1973 Act’s Central Region which used those three fully included Council as its Districts.
+The Forth Region is a combination of (most of) the current Stirling, Falkirk and Clackmannanshire Councils, plus a very small portion of West Dunbartonshire around Gartocharn.
+That makes the overall region a close recreation of the 1973 Act’s Central Region which used those three fully included Council as its Districts.
 “Central” is a particularly bland name which is hard to connect with, so in the style of two other regions I opted to name this version after the major river that defines the area.
 The overlapping NHS Board already does so, going by “Forth Valley”.

 Historically speaking, the bulk of the population of this region would have been in the counties of Stirling and Clackmannanshire.
 What is now Falkirk was traditionally part of Stirling, having grown enough over the 20th Century to begin being treated as standalone area.
-A large portion of Perthshire was transferred to Stirling under the 1973 Act, and accounts for much of the area of the region.
+A large portion of Perthshire was transferred to Stirling under the 1973 Act, and accounts for much of the area of the region, and thus a big part of why there’s a significant Urban-Rural divide within it.
 A smaller portion was also transferred to Clackmannanshire.
 Presaging my eventual inclusion of Gartocharn, a very small portion of Dunbartonshire around the hamlet of Croftamie was also added in that Act.

 Alloa Burgh